ktorn/completium-landing/docs/dapp-first/first5.md

 ## Set asset up for sale

-Say the owner requires a minimum price of 7 tezis.
+Say the owner requires a minimum price of 7 tezies.

 **Enter** the following <Link to='/docs/cli'>Completium CLI</Link> command to invoke the entrypoint `upforsale`: